-Rabbit Care and Nutrition consists of 3 units at level 4 study or level 3.
+Rabbit Care and Nutrition consists of 3 units at the equivalent of level 3 study.
 The course approaches nutrition for the rabbit through the anatomy and physiology of their digestive system; an examination into the ingredients of commercial foods and, a practical investigation into a specific form of food and its relationship to rabbit health.

-You will be introduced and guided into using peer-reviewed, academic journal articles to glean information to produce work expected at level 4.
+You will be introduced and guided into using peer-reviewed, academic journal articles to glean information and support future learning at higher study levels.

-There are 3 assignments (one for each unit) that are divided into levels of achievement so you have a choice as to whether to attempt more than the pass level.
+There are Three assignments (one for each unit) that are divided into levels of achievement so you have a choice as to whether to attempt more than the pass level.